 Tips for Cooking With Smoked Salt

 When you are finished smoking your salt, you should let it cool to room temperature.
 It can then be put in an airtight container or mason jar.
-Store it in dark place that is not subjected to moisture or extreme heat, and your smoked salt will last for a very long time.
+Store it in a dark place that is not subjected to moisture or extreme heat, and your smoked salt will last for a very long time.

 After making all of the tasty smoked salt, all you have left to do is enjoy it.
-Of course it can be substituted in any recipe that calls for salt, but the smoky flavor makes it particularly suitable for certain uses.
+Of course, it can be substituted in any recipe that calls for salt, but the smoky flavor makes it particularly suitable for certain uses.

 Dry rub meats before searing: Salt helps to create a nice crust while searing meats because it interacts with the liquids within meats.
 Steak, pork chops, and chicken thighs all benefit from a bit of additional smokiness because they have such a strong flavor.